 top of page

-Suriname is home to five main Indigenous groups—Trio, Wayana, Akurio, Kaliña, and Lokono—as well as several smaller Indigenous communities.
+Suriname is home to five main Indigenous groups—Trio, Wayana, Akurio, Kaliña, and Lokono—as well as several smaller Indigenous ethnic groups.
 The country is also home to six Maroon tribal groups: Ndyuka, Saamaka, Paamaka, Matawai, Kwinti, and Aluku.
-While acculturation has occurred over time, these Indigenous and Maroon groups remain deeply connected to their traditional lands, speak their own languages, and uphold distinct cultures, customs, and belief systems that set them apart from broader Surinamese society.
+While acculturation has occurred over time, Suriname's Indigenous and Maroon groups remain deeply connected to their traditional lands, speak their own languages, and uphold distinct cultures, customs, and belief systems that set them apart from broader Surinamese society.

 • Brazil Nut Project Evaluation – Assessed a conservation initiative with the Trio Indigenous community in Alalapadu (Conservation International).

-• Education in the Interior – Evaluated educational challenges in remote areas (UNICEF) [link].
+• Education in the Interior – Evaluated educational challenges in remote areas (UNICEF).

 • Participatory Ocean Governance Analysis – Conducted a gap analysis on Indigenous Peoples and gender issues in Guyana and Suriname (WWF).